jdpatel1634/SOC-Security-Monitoring-Lab/readme.md

 # Final Result

-This project demonstrates a **working SOC monitoring environment capable of detecting simulated attacks and analyzing security events using Wazuh SIEM.**
+This project demonstrates a **working SOC monitoring environment capable of detecting simulated attacks and analyzing security events using Wazuh SIEM**.